Spacetime-Meta/documentation/Metadata_Tags.md

   }
 }
 ```
-All the field are facultatives, and will be set to the default values if omited.
+Exept `chunks`, all the other fields are facultatives.
+Field that are not customized will be set to the default values.